chriskgernon/chriskgernon/SAGA/Hydrology_model.md

- Using ASTER data Model 4003 from the US and Japan, I created a Hydrological Flow Model for the area around Mount Kilimanjaro, Tanzania.
-The analysis was done on SAGA open source GIS
+Using ASTER data Model 4003 from the US and Japan, I conducted a terrain anlysis for the area around Mount Kilimanjaro, Tanzania.
+The analysis was done on SAGA open source GIS.

  The following is a workflow of the process: